vidyar/docs-old/source/yml_configurations/ruby.rst

 	before_install: some_command

-Please refer the Ruby-buildsample example for more details.
+Please refer the :ref:`Ruby_buildsample` example for more details.